abpio/abp-commercial-docs/en/startup-templates/microservice/infrastructure.md

       - "5672:5672"
 ```

-Default RabbitMQ-management port is **15672** and UI can be accwith default `guest` username/password.
+Default RabbitMQ-management port is **15672** and UI can be accessed with default `guest` username/password.

 ![overall-applications](../../images/rabbitmq-exchanges.png)